-All work must be uploaded to the specified location (usually Google Drive, but occasionally OpenLab or in class) by noon on the day specified on the assignment sheet.
+All work must be uploaded to the specified location (usually Google Drive) by noon on the day specified on the assignment sheet.
 Typically, you will submit assignments as document files (.doc, .rtf, .or docx).
-Do not use Google Docs to compose your assignments-I accept assignments composed in Microsoft Office or one of its free clones.

 Please name your file with the assignment name, and your last name.
 For example, Assignment 1\Personal Inventory\Smith.
-Be sure to organize your Drive folder and exercise effective document control so that I can find and evaluate the correct version of your work.
+Be sure to exercise effective document control in your Drive folder so that I can find and evaluate the correct version of your work.
 Do not leave extra or poorly named files in your Drive folder.
-You want me to easily be able to find the right version of what you want me to evaluate.
+You want me to easily be able to find your work.

 For the sake of my sanity, I do not accept or even acknowledge coursework that is submitted by email.
 You will be sad if you email me your work.
-For realsies.

-City Tech Email:

-You can email me at my gmail address, however, official course communications from the College will be delivered to your student email only.
+City Tech Email: You can email me at my Gmail address, however, official course communications from the College will be delivered to your student email.
 Student e-mail can be accessed at: http://cis.citytech.cuny.edu/Student/it\student\email.aspx.

-Electronic Devices:

-College-wide policy prohibits you from using personal communications devices for non-instructional purposes in class, which is from 11:30 a.m. until 12:45 p.m.
+Electronic Devices: College-wide policy prohibits you from using personal communications devices for non-instructional purposes in class, which is from 11:30 a.m. until 12:45 p.m.
 Your use of these devices disrupts class business.
 If you must use your phone, please excuse yourself from the classroom.
 Do not engage in texting conversations or video watching while in class.
 Please remove your listening accessories before you enter the classroom.
-Disable all visual and auditory notifications (gentle vibrate is okay).
+Disable your blinking notifications.
 Do not interpret my occasional neglect towards enforcing this rule to be an invitation to break it.

-Recording:

-You will be asked to sign a media release form so that photos and videos may be taken and shared in class.
-You must get my permission each time if you wish to take pictures or record in class.
-This is a college rule.
+Recording: You will be asked to sign a media release form so that photos and videos may be taken and shared in class.
+You must get my permission each time if you wish to record in class.

-Social Media:

-Please do not use class time to explore or update these sites.
-No one wants to see you take your classroom selfie and we will be secretly judging you.
+Social Media: Please do not use class time to explore or update these sites.

-Class Cancellation:

-Official closures will be announced on local public radio stations and the City Tech website.
+Class Cancellation: Official closures will be announced on local public radio stations and the City Tech website.
 If you can't safely come to campus, please stay home and notify your professors via email.
 Coursework is due whether we have class or not.